Introduction to Declension

 Icelandic has four cases instead of two, and nearly every noun and pronoun has all unique forms.
 Below, see the declension pattern of the word hestur (horse).

 Icelandic does not refer to their cases by subject or object.
 Instead, the Icelandic cases have recognized names.
-In English, these named are nominative, accusative, dative, and genitive.
+In English, these names are nominative, accusative, dative, and genitive.
 For best practice, these names should be taken at face value.
 The cases could be called case 1, case 2, case 3, and case 4 and nothing would functionally change.

 In the next lesson, you will learn more about when each form is used!